 - Minimum Entrance Requirement: Applicants must be at least 18 years of age or graduates from high school.

-- Students can start during Spring, Fall and Winter Semesters.
+- Students can start during the Spring, Fall and Winter Semesters.

 - Fees will be based on the number of weeks students attend.

-- Upon successful completion of the ESL programs, students may apply for post-secondary programs.
+- Upon successful completion of the EAP programs, students may apply for post-secondary programs.

 Please contact the International Development Office for details.

 - Students wishing to withdraw after arrival in Canada will have to attend an in-person appointment at St. Clair College, Windsor, Ontario.

 - Please contact International@stclaircollege.ca to book an appointment.
 Appointments will not be booked by phone.